KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 The Deep Soul is not a passive witness.
 It subtly and continuously shapes
 each extension of itself,
-with far more clarity than the embodied mind can detect.
+with far more clarity than the superficial mind can detect.
 It is the dreamer who does not forget.

 It guides through **resonance**,